marklogic-community/grove-react-ui/docs/GUIDE.markdown

 Similarly, the provided Node middle tier could be swapped out for one implemented in Java or, indeed, in MarkLogic itself.

-Feel free to use this reference application for ideas on how to pull in just the ML-Treehouse pieces that you need for your use case.
+Feel free to use this reference application for ideas on how to pull in just the ML-UI-Toolkit pieces that you need for your use case.

 ## Contributing